 The Nomination and Governance Committee leads the search for and selects, or recommends that the Board select, candidates for election to the Board (subject to legal rights, if any, of third parties to nominate or appoint directors).
-Consideration of new director candidates typically involves a series of committee discussions, review of information concerning candidates and interviews with selected candidates who (i) meet the minimum qualifications approved by the Board; (ii) have high personal and professional integrity; (iii) are financially literate or have other professional or business experience relevant to an understanding of the Company and its business; (iv) have demonstrated an ability to think and act independently and with sound judgment; and (v) shall be effective, in conjunction with the other director nominees, in collectively serving the long-term interests of the Company and its stockholders.
+Consideration of new director candidates typically involves a series of committee discussions, review of information concerning candidates and interviews with selected candidates who meet the minimum qualifications approved by the Board, including: (i) high personal and professional integrity; (ii) financial literacy or other professional or business experience relevant to an understanding of the Company and its business; (iii) an ability to think and act independently and with sound judgment; and (iv) an ability to be effective, in conjunction with the other director nominees, in collectively serving the long-term interests of the Company and its stockholders.

 Candidates for nomination to the Board typically have been suggested by other members of the Board or by our executive officers.
 From time to time, the Nomination and Governance Committee may engage the services of a third-party search firm to identify director candidates.
 Each of the current nominees is standing for re-election at the Annual Meeting.
 The Nomination and Governance Committee selected these candidates and recommended their nomination to the Board.
 The committee has not received any nominations from any stockholders in connection with this Annual Meeting.
 The current members of the committee are Messrs.
 Hamerslag and Michael.
-The committee held one meeting during fiscal year 2022.
+The committee held one meeting during fiscal year 2023.